Take the quiz

 Maloclussion classes and types

-When we talk about dental malocclusion, we are not referring to a single specific problem: there are different types of bite problems.
-The classification of malocclusion is organised according to the plane they affect.
+When we discuss dental malocclusion, we aren't referring to a single problem; there are various types of bite issues.
+The classification of malocclusion is organised according to the area it affects.
 Let’s take a look:

 Sagittal malocclusion